Two types of flow managers

 A feed manager allows you to:

-- Distribute your product catalog on multiple sales channels, in order to increase your online presence.
+- Distribute your product catalogue on multiple sales channels, in order to increase your online presence.

 - Centralize the orders you place on marketplaces in order to facilitate their management